 While the appointment was the Obama administration's first major slap in the face of Catholics who adhere to the Church's moral teaching (the choice of Joe Biden, a pro-abortion Catholic, as his vice-presidential candidate was hardly surprising), it would not be the last, and Secretary Sebelius's HHS would be at the forefront of the administration's attacks on the Catholic Church.

 Later in 2009, President Obama delivered the commencement address at the University of Notre Dame, which also granted him an honorary law degree.
-(See Should Notre Dame Honor President Obama?).
+(See President Barack Obama at Notre Dame: A Defining Moment for the Catholic Church in America.)
 His speech foreshadowed his administration's justification of the contraception mandate, substituting "fair-mindedness" for truth and redefining faith to exclude any moral beliefs that conflict with his own ideology.

 Still, the blame for what happened at Notre Dame lay as much with the university administration as it did with Barack Obama.
 The same could not be said of President Obama's decision to impose the contraception mandate.
 Many Catholics who had supported the administration's healthcare reform had done so because they believed President Obama's promise that his plan would provide a generous exemption for religiously affiliated institutions.
 When the mandate was unveiled, the exemption was narrowly construed to cover only actual houses of worship.